The reason why BBC presenters are wearing black explained after Queen health update

 Why are BBC reporters and presenters wearing black clothes?

-As Huw Edwards was continuing his broadcasted deliberation regarding the recent health update of Queen Elizabeth II, he along with his fellow BBC colleagues made a sudden change into black clothing.
+As Huw Edwards and other BBC reporters and presenters were continuing their broadcasted deliberations regarding the death of Queen Elizabeth II, they had made a sudden change into black clothing.

 A similar practice was followed in the moments of Prince Phillip’s death in April 2021 as Martine Croxall, who announced his death, changed from brown top to a black robe.